notlfish/rspec-linter/README.md

 - To clone the project to your machine, run `git clone https://github.com/notlfish/rspec-linter.git`.
 - To enter the project folder, run `cd rspec-linter`.
 - To install the required dependencies, run `bundle install`.
-- In linux or mac, run `export PATH=$PWD/bin:$PATH` from the project folder to add the executable to your path (you'll need this to call rspec-linter from any folder).
+- To build the project gem, run `gem build rspec-linter.gemspec`
+- After building the gem, to intall the executable, run `gem install rspec-linter-0.0.1.gem`

 ### Usage
-After completing the [instalation](#instalation) intruction, go to the folder of your terminal and run `rspec-linter`. rspec-linter will run on all your files whose names end with "_test.rb" or "_spec.rb" in the folder from where it's called or on its "spec" subfolder.
+After completing the [instalation](#instalation) intructions, go to the folder of your project and run `rspec-linter`. rspec-linter will run on all your files whose names end with "_test.rb" or "_spec.rb" in the folder from where rspec-linter was called, or in its "spec" subfolder.

-For you to be able to use rspec-linter by running `rspec-linter` you have to complete the last installation step, and stay in the same terminal session.
-Otherwise you'll have to call rspec linter using `<path to rspec-linter folder>/bin/rspec-linter`.

 ## Rules
 This is a linter that works on rspec test suites and only seeks to enforce consistent styling in the